Medicinal herbs for panic disorder or attacks and anxiety are usually not sufficient treatment on their own.

 The well-known British herbalist Andrew Chevalier recommends that a mild decoction (tea) be made from the dried root and rhizome of valerian and one cup taken at night.

 Tablets and capsules are also commercially available but these are usually a mixture of several herbs and should be checked against any personal sensitivities.

-Skullcap is another well-known and frequently cited medicinal herb for anxiety and may be helpful to persons suffering from panic attacks.
+Skullcap (Scutellaria lateriflora) is another well-known and frequently cited medicinal herb for anxiety and may be helpful to persons suffering from panic attacks.
+(3)

 One should be aware that there are hundreds of other species of skullcap and many of these are used for entirely different medicinal purposes.

-The anxiety reducing effect of blue skullcap on humans has been confirmed in clinical trials and at least one chemical mode of action has been found: the flavonoids in blue skullcap interfere with serotonin’s ability to activate the cell surface receptor 5-HT(7), thus reducing the body’s natural excitatory representations.
+The anxiety-reducing effect of blue skullcap on humans has been confirmed in clinical trials and at least one chemical mode of action has been found: the flavonoids in blue skullcap interfere with serotonin’s ability to activate the cell surface receptor 5-HT(7), thus reducing the body’s natural excitatory representations.
+(4)

-Many herbalists recommend that blue skullcap be taken as a tincture.
+Many herbalists recommend that blue skullcap is taken as a tincture.
 It should never be consumed directly.
-As with other tranquilizers, prolonged use of skullcap can lead to liver damage.>
+As with other tranquilizers, prolonged use of skullcap can lead to liver damage.

-Purple passionflower, Passiflora incarnata, is one of several species of passionflower that are native to the southeastern U.S., where it also goes by the name of “maypop”.
+Purple passionflower (Passiflora incarnata), is one of the several species of passionflower that are native to the southeastern U.S., where it also goes by the name of “maypop”.